 The week after deadly violence at a white nationalist rally in Charlottesville, overnight Aug.
 15 into Aug.
-16 crews working for the city of Baltimore removed four public monuments linked to the Confederacy.
+16 2017, crews working for the city of Baltimore removed four public monuments linked to the Confederacy.
 The surprise action, preceded by a vote by the City Council to deconstruct the statues, ended months of uncertainty surrounding the monuments.
-Mayor Catherine Pugh said the city would consider requests to acquire the statues, which were being stored in a city-owned lot.
-Where the monuments formerly stood, the mayor said that markers explaining their historical significance and why they were removed would be appropriate.
+Upon their removal, Mayor Catherine Pugh said the city would consider requests to acquire the statues.
+In early 2018, the mayor said the statues remained at an undisclosed location "for fear and vandalism" while officials conferred with the Maryland Historical Society about the "best options."
+Where the monuments formerly stood, the mayor has said that markers explaining their historical significance and why they were removed would be appropriate.

 Confederate Soldiers and Sailors Monument